allenluce/mmap-object/README.md

 time-consuming process and can result in fragmentation within the shared memory object and a larger final file size.

-Object values may be only string or number values.
+Object values may be only string, buffer, or number values.
 Attempting to set a different type value results in an exception.

 Symbols are not supported as properties.